Plastikit/plastik-collapsible/README.md

  > _See [component page](https://www.plastikit.org/1.x/components/plastik-collapsible/)
  > for more details._

-`plastik-collapsible` is a list of collapsible and expandable items.
-It extends `iron-selector`, and thus supports the same functionality, with the exception of the ability to change the `selectable` attribute.

 Items must be tagged with the `.collapsible-item` class, and must have two
 children: an `.item-header` and an `.item-content`.